MCorzo/LostViking/README.md

 # LostViking
-proof of concept using P5.js
+Proof of concept using P5.js